Notepatra Notepatra v0.1.114 docs

 Is Notepatra a port of another editor?

-How big is the binary?
+How big is it, really?

 Does my code go to the cloud?
+Is there any telemetry?

 Why GPL-3.0?